EPSO-G has set three long-term directions in the areas of environment, social and economic performance in respect to relevant SDGs:

 - Procurement Policy.
 The policy aims to follow good procurement practices of international organisations, the institutions of the European Union and other contracting authorities and contracting entities.
 It ensures an efficient, dynamic and transparent procurement process, creating added value for the achievement of the goals of EPSO-G’s group companies.

 - Code of Conduct.
-The policy aims to set the same general guidelines of behaviour for communication and cooperation with internal and external stakeholders: employees, customers, contractors, business partners, shareholders, national and municipal authorities, society, etc.
+The code aims to set the same general guidelines of behaviour for communication and cooperation with internal and external stakeholders: employees, customers, contractors, business partners, shareholders, national and municipal authorities, society, etc.

 EPSO-G group assesses and seeks to take into account the social and economic interests and expectations of the stakeholders when implementing its strategy objectives.